gyda13/pg-performance-agent/README.md

 ## Using it

-**Why:** it surfaces the queries actually costing you the most — ranked by total time, so it catches N+1 storms that per-request dashboards miss — tells you whether to fix the database or the code, and proves database fixes with real measurements.
-It's especially useful for Spring Boot / Hibernate teams without a dedicated DBA.
+It surfaces the queries that actually cost you the most by ranking on total time, so it catches the N+1 storms that per-request dashboards miss.
+It tells you whether to fix the database or the code, and backs database fixes with real before/after numbers.
+Teams running an ORM without a dedicated DBA tend to get the most out of it, but it's useful on any Postgres database.

-**How** (needs Java 21, Maven 3.9+, Docker):
+To run it (needs Java 21, Maven 3.9+, Docker):

 ```bash
 docker compose up -d --build      # demo Postgres with pg_stat_statements + HypoPG